midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 2. **Determinism**: Fixed execution path after confirmation
 3. **Safety**: Sandboxed execution environment
 4. **Efficiency**: Single LLM call for plan generation
-5. **Flexibility**: Support for complex workflows with parallel execution, error handling, and user interactions
+5. **Flexibility**: Support for complex workflows with parallel execution, sequential execution with early termination (Serial), error handling, and user interactions

 The design is fully compatible with ASL naming conventions while restricting it to JSONata-only (no JSONPath) data transformation capabilities.
+WAP extends ASL with the Serial state type for single-threaded sequential execution with optional break conditions.